" I have a dream...

 I have a dream that one day little black boys and black girls

-will be able to join hands with little white boys and white girls as sisters and brothers.
+join hands with little white boys and white girls as sisters and brothers.

 I have a dream today"

-The Rev. Dr. Martin Luther King, Jr.
+During his lifetime, Dr. Martin Luther King, Jr. sought to forge the

-This January you can be great because you can serve!
-Join thousands of Americans across the country who are honoring the life and work of Dr. King by serving their community on the King holiday.
+and work of Dr. King by serving their community on the King holiday.

 Martin Luther King, Jr.

 Martin Luther King, Jr. was born on January 15, 1929 in Atlanta Georgia.
-His father was the minister of the Ebenezer Baptist Church, as was his father before him
+His father was the minister of the Ebenezer Baptist Church, as was his father before him"M.L.," as he was called, lived with his parents, his sister and brother in Atlanta Ga.
+Their home was not far from the church his father preached at

 M.L.'s mother and father taught their children what would become an important part of M.L.'s life - to treat all people with respect.
 Martin's father worked hard to break down the barriers between the races.
 His father believed African-Americans should register their complaints by voting